 The velocity may be increased up to the curve shown in Figure 3, in the non-impingement sites of the piping system.
-See 5.1.1 and 5.2.2.
+See 5.2.1 and 5.2.2.

-For velocities above the non-impingement velocity curve, exempt materials shall be used or alternative measures shall be taken to mitigate risks.
+For velocities greater than the non-impingement velocity curve, exempt materials shall be used or alternative measures shall be taken to mitigate risks.